Whether you ride daily or just on weekends, your motorcycle needs an annual

-Knowing how long the test takes and what’s involved can help you plan ahead – and avoid any nasty surprises if it does indeed fail.
+Knowing how long the test takes and what’s involved can help you plan ahead – and avoid any nasty surprises if it happens to fail.

 In this guide, we’ll cover everything you need to know about the motorcycle MOT process, how long it typically takes, what happens if your bike fails, and how to get prepared before test day.